A theory of minimal K-types for flat G-bundles: Preliminaries and main results

 The deviation of an irregular singular connection from the regular singular case is measured by an invariant called the \emph{slope}.
 We recall the precise definition.
 Fix a lattice $L \subset U$.
 If $\bfe = \{e_j\}$ is a finite collection of vectors in $U$, we define $v(\bfe) = m$ if $m$ is the greatest integer such that $\bfe \subset z^m L$.
+Let $(U, \nabla)$ be an irregular flat vector bundle.
 Take $\bfe$ to be any basis for $U$.
-An irregular flat vector bundle $(U, \nabla)$ has slope $r$, for $r$ a positive rational number, if the subset of $\Q$ given by
+By a theorem of Katz \cite[Theorem~II.1.9]{De}, there is a unique positive rational number $r$ such that the subset of $\Q$ given by